Webhooks

 Receive real-time HTTP notifications when booking events occur.

-Webhooks let you receive real-time HTTP POST notifications when events occur in your AstroCal account.
-Instead of polling the API, register a webhook endpoint and AstroCal will push events to your server as they happen.
+Webhooks let you receive real-time HTTP POST notifications when events occur in your Astrocal account.
+Instead of polling the API, register a webhook endpoint and Astrocal will push events to your server as they happen.

 Event Types